rinfo/rdl/README.txt

 The top-level directories separate packages by intrinsic purpose.

-Shared code modules/libraries should live under directories named by implementation platform/language (e.g. "java/rinfo-util").

-applications/
-    Complete (client and/or server) applications who interact with the RInfo services in some way. *Each directory should represent a self-contained application.*

 laboratory/
     Designs, data examples, tools, experiments etc. Things here should either graduate into resources, code modules, become documentation or eventually be removed.

+    applications/
+        Example (client and/or server) applications who interact with the RInfo services in some way. *Each directory should represent a self-contained application.*

 resources/
     Shared data (and platform-independent code) that other things depend on.